saulpierotti/markdown_notebook/LB2.md

 	* Geometrically, I can roll a sphere representing a water molecule on the surface of the protein and record the positions touched
 		* The surface is proportional to the number of water molecules in the first hydratation shell

+## Neural Networks
+* Neural networks are inspired by biological neurons
+* McCulloch e Pitts (1943) modeled a neuron as an object receiving an input vector and producing a scalar output via linear combination of the inputs (with weights neign the linear coefficients), transformed by a transfer function
+* A thershold can be considered as just an additional neuron
+* A simple perceptron has just an input layer and an output layer, and operates only in a feed-forward manner
+* A multi-layer perceptron contain hidden layers of neurons with only feed-forward connections
+* A NN is an alternative computational paradigm in which the solution to a problem is automatically learned from a set of examples
+* A NN performs general non-linear mapping
+* A single-layer perceptron performs a total summation of the inputs $x_i$, each associated with a weight $w_i$, in order to determine the activation $a$, and the output $z$ after applying the transfer function $g(a)$
+$$a=\sum_i w_i x_i$$
+$$z = g(a)$$
+	* The bias of the neuron is usually represented as an additional input $x_0$
+* The error function of the perceptron is proportional to the sum of squared differences between predicted and real values, over all the training examples and over all the output neurons
+* For the single training point $X^q$, if $D_i^q$ is the real desired value of example $q$ for output neuron $i$
+$$ E^q = \frac{1}{2} \sum_i (Y_i(X^q)-D_i^q)^2$$
+* The NN reaches an optimal configuration when its error function is minimal

 ---

 # Part 2 - Prof. Savojardo